BrianDeWitt/DotOrgSite/README.md

 + tag posts that are father-related content (for example, fowl language comics shares)
 + update topics/tags list if necessary
 + make Dad link actually link to something to do with being a dad
++ review code to find external file links
+    - determine if those external file links are still active
+    - plan a course of action if the external file links are not active
+    - can they be inserted into Tumblr-hosted code?

 ## Decisions to Make
 + figure out new layout for intro block at top of page